Social determinants of health: International health inequalities

-In recent years, SDOH have had a growing impact on healthcare and they now account for more variation in health outcomes than medical care itself.
-Following this change, that the magnitude of the unequal distribution of health-outcomes is no longer singularly biologically determined but rather determined by the condition’s one is exposed to through their environment and status.
+In recent years, the recognition of social determinants of health has had a growing impact on healthcare and they now account for more variation in health outcomes than medical care itself.
+Following this change, that the magnitude of the unequal distribution of health-outcomes is no longer singularly biologically determined but rather determined by the condition's one is exposed to through their environment and status.
 This has been particularly harmful to marginalized groups, such as the elderly, disabled, or chronically ill.
-These groups rely on the American Healthcare system more than the average population yet tend to have limited access due to issues like healthcare affordability which is largely affected by the SDOH.
+These groups rely on the American healthcare system more than the average population yet tend to have limited access due to issues like healthcare affordability which is largely affected by social determinants of health.

 Healthcare Technology

 According to the World Health Organization, health technologies "include medicines, medical devices, assistive technologies, techniques and procedures developed to solve health problems and improve the quality of life."
-Used in almost every aspect of the healthcare process, medical technologies encompass everything from simple everyday tools, to advanced surgical robotics.
+Used in almost every aspect of the healthcare process, medical technologies encompass everything from simple everyday tools to advanced surgical robotics.
 While health technologies are designed to enhance healthcare provider's ability to address the needs of patients, they can also exacerbate health disparities.

 Medical Devices

 Medical devices can be built within biased frameworks, creating unequal standards of care that are influenced by social determinants.
 The unequal performance of medical devices often stems from the lack of testing on a diverse range of populations.
 This one-size-fits-all approach assumes the social identity of the user, and these devices might perform worse on people whose identity does not align with this assumption.

 This bias is evident in the case of pulse oximetry.
 A pulse oximeter is a device that uses infrared light to measure blood oxygen content.
-Pulse oximeters have been found to consistently overestimate the blood oxygen levels in patients with darker skin tones, which can lead to greater risk of undiagnosed hypoxemia.
+Pulse oximeters have been found to consistently overestimate the blood oxygen levels in patients with darker skin tones, which can lead to a greater risk of undiagnosed hypoxemia.
 The design of this device failed to account for variations in skin color, inadvertently amplifying racial inequalities in healthcare.

-Accounting for diversity among users, can also lead to disparities.
-In the case of the Spirometer, a device that measures lung capacity, correction factors are applied based on race, but there is no scientific evidence to suggest that this should occur.
-Thus by including racial adjustments, bias is introduced.
+Accounting for diversity among users can also lead to disparities.
+In the case of the spirometer, a device that measures lung capacity, correction factors are applied based on race, but there is no scientific evidence to suggest that this should occur.
+Thus, by including racial adjustments, bias is introduced.
 Medical devices have the potential to affect various populations, but minority and marginalized groups often face disproportionately negative impacts due to biased design.